nnerb/next-mysql-docker/README.md

 This project is a CRUD Todo App built with modern web technologies, designed to be scalable and maintainable.
 The app is Dockerized for seamless deployment and uses MySQL for data persistence.

-## Live Demo

-A live demo of this project can be viewed at [Your Live Link Here](https://your-link-here.com).

 ## Tools and Libraries

 - **Next.js**: React framework with server-side rendering and API routes.